kovidgoyal/calibre/manual/template_lang.rst

 Functions are documented in :ref:`template_functions_reference`.
 The documentation tells you what arguments the functions require and what the functions do.
 For example, here is the documentation of the :ref:`ff_ifempty` function.

-:ffdoc:`ifempty`
+* :ffdoc:`ifempty`

 You see that the function requires two arguments, ``value`` and ``text_if_empty``.
 However, because we are using Single Function Mode, we omit the ``value`` argument, passing only ``text_if_empty``.
 For example, this template::

   {tags:ifempty(No tags on this book)}

-shows the tags for a book if it has any.
+shows the tags for a book, if any.
 If it has no tags then it show `No tags on this book`.

 The following functions are usable in Single Function Mode because their first parameter is ``value``.